 Computer-assisted chemical information extraction and analysis

-ChemCurator is a desktop application for extracting chemical information and compounds.
-The smart tool easily extracts Markush structures and related assay data from English, Chinese and Japanese patents, journal articles, and similar documents.
+ChemCurator is a desktop application for extracting chemical information.
+The smart tool helps to extract chemical structures and related assay data from English, Chinese and Japanese patents, journal articles, and similar documents.
 The application combines ChemAxon’s text mining, structure handling and Markush technologies; with the ability to highlight structures in documents and allow users to interactively assemble Markush structures in a semi-automated way.

 Highlighting chemistry in your documents

 ChemCurator is capable of recognizing and highlighting chemical information in a wide range of documents to help locate relevant data, in file formats like: HTML, XML and PDF.
 You can import documents from a local file, or directly from Google Patents or IFI Claims.
 Our Chemical Name and Structure Conversion technology supports English, Chinese and Japanese language name to structure conversion to extend the scope of research.
 Chemical structures, even in graphical file formats, can be recognized as well using the supported native CLiDE or OSRA tools for optical structure recognition (OSR).

 The view of the original document is paired up with the view showing the extracted chemical information of the document (see screenshot below).
 Structures of the annotated document can be dragged from the Extraction View and dropped to the structure editor.
 The extracted chemical structures are linked to their original place in the document and vice versa.
 Select a structure in the Extraction View, and the Document View will automatically scroll down to the related page highlighting it.
 The Extraction View will jump to the selected structure when clicking on an annotated chemical name in the document.